kunhwiko/concepts/cloud/aws/D-EC2.md

 ---
 ##### Amazon Machine Image (AMI)
 ```
-AMI is an image that provides info required to launch an instance.
-This includes one or more EBS snapshots, templates
+AMI is an image that provides info on how an instance should be launched.
+This includes one or more EBS snapshots,
-for the root volume of the instance (e.g. OS), launch permissions to control which AWS accounts can use the AMI, and a
+templates for the instance's root volume (e.g. OS), launch permissions to control which AWS accounts can use the AMI,
-block device mapping that specifies the volumes to attach to the instance during launch.
+and a block device mapping that specifies the volumes to attach to the instance during launch.
 ```

 ##### User Data